prezi/logbox/README.md

 *Take a look at the [examples](https://github.com/prezi/logbox/tree/master/example).*

-In this execution mode LogBox runs locally (without hadoop) and simulates the execution of the job.
+In this execution mode Logbox runs locally (without Hadoop) and simulates the execution of the job.
-It prints to the names of the files and the lines logbox would emit data to *stdout*.
+It prints the names of the files and the lines  within those files to *stdout*.
-This way you can check wether your regexps are correct and you specified the input and output paths correctly.
+This way you can check whether your regexps are correct and if you specified the input and output paths correctly.

-Executing LogBox in local test mode:
+Executing Logbox in local test mode:

     java -jar target/logbox-1.0-SNAPSHOT-jar-with-dependencies.jar --local-test \
        --input-location example/example-2013-10-22_00000 \